Boot Sector Code

 The code moves the first byte of the string to the location,

-until the string terminates which is detected by the null byte (0x0) in
+the string terminates which is detected by the null byte in the end.
+The

 movb %cs:(%si), %dl moves one character from the

-string indexed by SI register in the code segment into DL register.
-The
+string indexed by the SI register in the code segment into the DL

-reason why we are reading the characters from code segment will become
+register.
+The reason why we are reading the characters from code segment

 While booting, the BIOS reads the code from the first sector of the boot